Biting time of day in malaria mosquitoes is modulated by nutritional status

 Results

 Nutritional resources determine both the likelihood and time of day that host seeking occurs.
-Specifically, low-resourced mosquitoes were 2-3 fold more likely to host seek overall, and 5-10 fold more likely to host seek at an earlier time of day than well-resourced mosquitoes, which predominantly sought a host in the second half of the night time.
+Specifically, low-resourced mosquitoes were 2-3 fold more likely to host seek overall, and 5-10 fold more likely to host seek at an earlier time of day than well-resourced mosquitoes (fed 10% sucrose with and without an additional blood meal), which predominantly sought a host in the second half of the night time.

-By driving plasticity in biting time of day, mosquito nutritional condition is an underappreciated contributor to residual malaria transmission.
-Understanding the drivers of biting time of day variation, and their impacts on parasite development, is crucial for the future success of vector control tools and controlling malaria transmission.
+We reveal that mosquito nutritional condition drives plasticity in biting time of day, suggesting it is an underappreciated contributor to residual malaria transmission.
+Furthermore, our results suggest that targeting mosquito nutrition (e.g. sugar-baited traps) could influence mosquito behaviour in ways that affect the success of ITNs.
+More broadly, understanding the drivers of biting time of day variation is crucial for the future success of vector control tools and controlling malaria transmission.

 Article activity feed